nkurniansyah/AD_PRS/README.md

     ## 4  Kunkle et al. 2019     1e-02   1000kb 0.3 -0.005668489 0.000503101  12002
     ## 5 Kunkle  et al. 2021     1e-04    250kb 0.3 -0.037393299 0.006307699    157

+## PRS construction

+This command is to construct PRS using the summary statistics that we provide.
+No clumping is needed and no selection of SNPs.
+The summary statistics are already based on the specific set of SNPs selected after clumping and setting a p-value threshold.
+Note that genetic data files need to be specified in the –target argument.

+    Rscript ./PRSice.R \
+     --dir ./PRS_Output \
+     --prsice ./PRSice_linux/PRSice_linux \
+     --base ./Summary_Statistics_for_PRS_construction/. \
+     --target ./Genotype \
+     --thread 2 \
+     --chr Chromosome
+     --bp Position
+     --A1 Allele1
+     --A2 Allele2
+     --pvalue PValue \
+     --bar-levels Threshold \
+     --stat BETA
+     --all-score T \
+     --out ./out_prs \
+     --no-clump T
+     --print-snp T \
+     --ignore-fid T
+     --no-regress T
+     --fastscore T
+     --model add
+     --no-full T
+     --chr-id c:l:a:b

 To create an unweighted PRSsum, please follow the instructions in our
 repository: <https://github.com/nkurniansyah/Hypertension_PRS>.
 The
 details on how to create the selected PRS can be found in the paper.
 We